-Even though sex work is legal in Canada, it's the laws surrounding different aspects that are archaic, victimizing, and criminalizing.
+Even though being a sex worker is legal in Canada, it's the laws surrounding different aspects that are archaic, victimizing, and criminalizing.
 Band-aid solutions have done nothing except caused more harm than necessary.
 For example: In 1984 when the Mulroney government passed Bill C49 which made 'Communication in public for the purposes of prostitution" a crime, it opened the door wide for predators to prey without notice.

 It was after that legislation was passed that the working women in Vancouver started to disappear.
 Women were no longer able to stand on the street for fear of arrest.
 This forced them to hide in doorways and dark areas; a tragedy that tore apart families, communities, and a country.
 The scars left in its wake may never completely heal.

 Of course now, Bill C-36 has begun a new age of danger for many sex workers in Canada.
 After the Mulroney era laws were struck down as unconstitutional by the Supreme Court of Canada, The Harper Conservatives implemented a new legal regime which replicates the harms of the old laws.
 Some parts of Canada are moving away from these harmful laws and some police services do not enforce the laws at all but they remain a shadow over sex worker safety in this country.

 In our Western Culture, we are taught about sex through a Judeo-Christian mentality, so it takes a lot of courage for people to explore their sexuality in a safe, clean, and non-judgmental way by accessing services of sex industry workers.